How E-Verify Works

-The E-Verify process is a compliance requirement for all employees assigned to perform work on a federal contract which includes a FAR clause.
-E-Verify requires information from an employee's I-9 form be compared on-line with data from the U.S. Department of Homeland Security and Social Security Administration records to confirm employment eligibility.
-To streamline everyone's efforts, we are now linking the new E-Verify process to the same model we use for I-9 — so the I-9 Central Office will now monitor the E-Verification process.
-The E-Verification process must be completed within 30 business days of the date an employee (including student employees) is assigned to the contract.
+E-Verify requires that information from an employee's or student worker's I-9 form be compared on-line with data from the U.S. Department of Homeland Security and Social Security Administration records to confirm employment eligibility.
+The E-Verify process must be completed within 30 business days of the date an employee or student worker is assigned to the contract.

-I-9 Central will monitor employees and students employees assigned to both newly established contracts and existing contracts which include FAR 52.222-54 and 22.1803 clauses.
+The Welcome Center will monitor employees and student workers assigned to both newly established contracts and existing contracts which include FAR 52.222-54 and 22.1803 clauses.
 We will work to complete the E-Verify process based on available information.
 If there is an I-9 form on file in the HR/Payroll document imaging system with current, unexpired work authorizations (e.g., passport, EAD card or I94 forms) we will use these documents to E-Verify the person.
-The I-9 Office will only contact you and the employee for the following:

-If additional information is necessary, employees should provide it to the I-9 Central Office (W20-021H) and student employees should go to Student Financial Services, 11-120.
+If additional information is necessary, employees and student workers should provide it to the Welcome Center.

 In rare circumstances, E-Verify may result in the receipt of a Tentative Non-Compliance (TNC) report.
 We will provide information on what that means and what to do in that instance in the future.

 Please contact the Welcome Center.